No Panties

 "No Panties" is a song by American rapper Trina, featuring American singer Tweet, from Trina's second studio album Diamond Princess (2002).
 Slip-n-Slide and Atlantic released it as the album's lead single on July 16, 2002.
 A hip hop song, it was written by Missy Elliott who co-produced it with Nisan Stewart.
 Trina raps throughout the song while Tweet, one of Elliott's protégés, performs the hook.
 Prior to recording the single, Trina was already close friends with Elliott and Tweet.
-The track was mixed in Miami, Florida.
+The track was mixed in Miami.
 Dave Meyers directed the song's music video in Los Angeles, which portrays Trina and Tweet going on a shopping spree.

 The song is about only having sex with men who have money.
 While this sexually explicit content was the focus of critical discussion, some music journalists identified "No Panties" with female empowerment, and Tweet said its message was refusing one-night stands and only having sex in a relationship.
 According to Trina, the title and concept was inspired by a saying often repeated by millennials.

 "No Panties" received positive reviews from critics who listed it as a highlight from Diamond Princess.
 Tweet was singled out for praise, while the explicit lyrics attracted some criticism.
 Retrospective articles discussed how Trina became associated with a highly-sexualized image through songs like "No Panties".
 In the US, the single peaked at number 88 on the Billboard chart for Hot R&B/Hip-Hop Songs.
 In the UK, it reached number 45 in the UK Singles Chart.

 Production and recording

 Missy Elliott contributed to two songs for Trina's second studio album Diamond Princess (2002): "No Panties" and "Rewind That Back".
 Elliott is a featured artist on "Rewind That Back", while she wrote "No Panties" and produced it with Nisan Stewart.
 Trina and Elliot are close friends, and had previously worked together for "One Minute Man" (2001); they would reunite for "I Got a Bottle" (2009), and a remix of "I'm Better" (2017).

 Alvin Speights engineered "No Panties", with assistance from Brian Kraz.
-The track was mixed at the Circle House Studio in Miami, Florida, and mastered by Brian Gardner.
+The track was mixed at the Circle House Studio in Miami, and mastered by Brian Gardner.
 The song features vocals by Tweet, who was one of Elliott's protégés.
 Before Tweet recorded her own music or was promoted as a singer, Elliot had introduced her to Trina.
 Trina provided Tweet with advice on the music industry, and the two became close friends.